MicrosoftDocs/mixed-reality/mrtk-unity/mrtk2/packages/mrtk-packages.md

 This package also contains eye tracking demos, which are [documented here](../features/example-scenes/eye-tracking-examples-overview.md)

-More generally, any new feature in the MRTK should contain a corresponding example in the examples package, roughly following the same folder structure and location.
+More generally, any new feature in MRTK should contain a corresponding example in the examples package, roughly following the same folder structure and location.

 > [!NOTE]